fusioncharts/dev_centre_docs/using-with-javascript-libraries/reactjs/configuring-advanced-features-using-reactjs.md

 This article focuses on how you can use the React-FusionCharts component to:

-* <a href="/using-with-javascript-libraries/reactjs/configuring-advanced-features-using-reactjs.html#adding-trend-lines-on-a-chart">Add trend-lines on a chart</a>
+* <a href="/using-with-javascript-libraries/reactjs/configuring-advanced-features-using-reactjs#adding-trend-lines-on-a-chart" class="smoth-scroll">Add trend-lines on a chart</a>

-* <a href="/using-with-javascript-libraries/reactjs/configuring-advanced-features-using-reactjs.html#adding-annotations-on-charts">Add annotations on a chart</a>
+* <a href="/using-with-javascript-libraries/reactjs/configuring-advanced-features-using-reactjs#adding-annotations-on-charts" class="smoth-scroll">Add annotations on a chart</a>

 ## Adding Trend-lines on a Chart